What is the financial significance of this metric?

 What are the limitations / constraints to our metrics?

 If using the benchmark for fund management purposes, the large number of companies in the benchmark might lead to fund performance lagging the index due to slippage and trading costs.

 What are the financial benefits of this metric?

 - First, improve your portfolio management performance by ‘hedging out’ cyber risk (i. e. using a Cyberhedge).

-- Second, increase revenue by creating an ESG fund for cyber governance based on a benchmark with more than two years of independently verified performance.
+- Second, increase revenue by creating an ESG fund for cyber governance based on a benchmark with more than three years of independently verified performance.

 - For company boards: